Skip to main content

 Being a civil servant.

-not having been a beneficiary of the Programme in the last five calls
+Not having been a beneficiary of the Programme in the last five processes.

 Funding

-Source: Drawn up by Eurydice Spain-Spanish Network for Information on Education (INEE, MEFP) on the basis of current calls.
+Source: Drawn up by Eurydice Spain-Spanish Network for Information on Education (INEE, MEFD) on the basis of current calls.